One mistake that I have consistently made in my quest for vintage blues tones is buying the wrong amp.

-At 15 watts you can easily gig with this amp, but equally the separate master and gain controls – as well as the endless tone altering switches – mean you can get a cranked tube tone without disturbing your neighbours.
+At 15 watts you can easily gig with this amp, but equally the separate master and gain controls – as well as the endless tone altering switches – meaning you can get a cranked tube tone without disturbing your neighbours.

 However if you enjoy playing with a variety of different blues tones and don’t want to spend a lot of money on different amps and pedals, the Tweaker is a great choice.

 Milkman amps are boutique amps in the true sense of the word.
 They are manufactured single handedly by founder Tim Marcus in California.
 Only the highest quality components are used and the amps are exceptionally well built.

 Founded in 2011, the company rose to prominence following an endorsement from John Mayer, who described his Milkman amp as ‘one of the best new guitar amps I’ve heard in a long time’.

 At 5 watts, you can get beautiful tones from the Milkman Half Pint without disturbing your neighbours.
-But if you want an even smaller amp, then there is the Milkman One Watt.
+However if you want an even smaller amp, then there is the Milkman One Watt.

 Regardless of which amp you go for, one of the best features on the Milkman amps is the power scaling.
 This allows you to create a cranked tube amp sound without having to play at punishing volumes.
 It’s what makes them such great amps for home use.

 So these won’t be for everyone, but if you’re looking for beautiful blues tones and are happy spending a bit more, they are a brilliant option.

 So there we have it, some of the best blues amps for home use.
-If you have any thoughts, questions or additions you’d like to add, post a comment.
-And if you’re currently searching for amps for home use and want advice, just send me an email on [email protected]
+If you have any thoughts, questions or additions you’d like to add, post a comment below.